parthivrmenon/aws_saa/26_aws_security_and_encryption.md

 # AWS Key Management Service (KMS)
 - Fully managed Encryption Service
-- integrates with IAM for Authorization
+- Integrates with IAM for Authorization/Access Control
-- integrates with AWS CloudTrail for Auditing
+- Integrates with AWS CloudTrail for Auditing
-- integrates with other AWS Services lke EBS, S3, RDS, SSM, EKS etc
+- Integrates with other AWS Services lke EBS, S3, RDS, SSM, EKS etc
 - KMS keys cannot be migrated across regions/accounts

 ## Key Types - General
 ### Symmetric Keys
 - a single key is used for both encryption and decryption